 How much cinnamon can dogs have?

 Cinnamon should be used sparingly as a flavoring.
+Here is a general guide based on dog size:

-- Small dogs: A small pinch
+| Small (under 10 kg) | A small pinch |

-- Medium dogs: Up to ⅛ teaspoon
+| Medium (10–25 kg) | Up to ⅛ teaspoon |

-- Large dogs: Up to ¼ teaspoon
+| Large (over 25 kg) | Up to ¼ teaspoon |

 Do not feed daily.
 Occasional use in homemade treats is safest.
+For a full list of herbs that are safe for dogs, see our dedicated guide.

 Can puppies eat cinnamon?